 Alberto Del Rio vs. Jack Swagger

 I legitimately almost forgot about this one; I don’t know how I could seeing as this one had such an infamous build-up, and it wasn’t even because of anything WWE Creative did.
 In fact, it was more in something they didn’t do.
 Jack Swagger earned the #1 contendership at the World Title and bought Zeb Colter on-board as his xenophobic mouthpiece.
 But the real trouble came when he got busted on DUI and possession charges.
 Normally, WWE would suspend somebody for doing that.
 The harshest punishment Swagger got, however, was not getting a televised WrestleMania entrance.
 He actually got to keep his title shot and missed no days.
 It was so weird that they let this slide, especially when you consider the ridiculous reason behind Titus O’Neil‘s recent suspension.
 I guess their story of hard-working Mexican wanting to excel in the land of opportunity vs. bigoted guys who want him to return where he came from was too good a story for WWE to slip under the table.
 And honestly, the right man won; though Del Rio’s face turn is remembered as an utter failure for the most part and this match is kind of average, Del Rio winning was the right move storyline-wise, as well as for the convenience of Ziggler’s crowning the following night.
 Hopefully, this was just a years-early foreshadowing for the fate of Trump’s presidential campaign.
-Really, he better not win.
 Oh, and Zeb Colter’s face here; no wonder this became a meme.
 That’s golden.